eflo11/Berkeley_17.1/README.md

 ![Result](./images/results.png)

 With the accuracy so close between all of them it makes sense to then give equal weight to precision, and recall to make sure that you are receiving less false positives and false negatives.

+### What to do next
+Now that we have our models we can take on new customers, pass their data through our model and be able to determine whether or not they would accept a similar campaign with 91+% accuracy.
+This should help us in saving hours of time and money targeting the right people.